 However, it’s actually quite common to sell your home before it’s paid off.
 According to FreddieMac, 90 percent of homeowners take out a 30 year loan.
 Yet, the average owner only keeps their house for 10.5 years.
 That means most homeowners hang on to their home for just over a third of the span of their loan.

-So, selling your house with one mortgage still on it is actually the norm.
+So, selling your house with one mortgage still in repayment is the norm.

-When you tap into your home equity, you put your home up as collateral (which means your lender can repossess your house if you stop making payments).
+What’s more, a second mortgage’s interest rate is usually lower than a credit card, making it a relatively inexpensive way to borrow money.
+Just know that when you tap into your home equity, you put your house up as collateral.
+That means your lender can repossess your house if you stop making payments.